 I may feel this because half of my heart is Venezuelan.
 Or maybe it’s because I have wonderful memories, some of which I have the humbling honor of sharing with you.
 But I also believe that this gut feeling, comes from my unwavering commitment towards democracy and human rights.
 Because it’s easy to talk about impeaching leaders that violate human rights and separate families whilst seeking personal gain.
 It should be equally as easy, important, and pressing to speak out against Maduro’s murderous regime.
 To demand the freedom of the Venezuelan people, and to unite around compassion for those who are hungry, desperate, or dying of preventable diseases.

 If you would like to contact Pionero Philanthropy or Estefania, contact us!

 About the author

 Estefania is a global health lawyer and advocate who managed the Latin American portfolio of the women’s rights and health division at the Wyss Foundation.
-Estefania worked as a staff attorney at one of the largest law firms in Colombia, Brigard & Urrutia, served as a visiting professional at the Inter-American Court of Human Rights, and co-founded the public interest law firm, IVO Legal.
+Estefania worked as a staff attorney at one of the largest law firms in Colombia, Brigard & Urrutia.
+She served as a visiting professional at the Inter-American Court of Human Rights.
+Estefania also co-founded the public interest law firm, IVO Legal.

-Estefania holds a law degree from Universidad de Los Andes, an MA in International Law and Settlement of Disputes from the United Nations University for Peace, and an LL.M in Global Health Law from Georgetown University.
+Palomino holds a law degree from Universidad de Los Andes.
+She has an MA in International Law and Settlement of Disputes from the United Nations University for Peace.
+She also has an LL.M in Global Health Law from Georgetown University.